cip4/action-confluence-upload/README.md

     # The pageId of the target confluence page
     contentId: 15663320

-    # The attachements label on confluence.
+    # The attachements label on confluence - comma separated.
 (Same labels are going to be replaced during upload)
-    label: 'my-label'
+    label: 'my-label,label-2'

     # The glob pattern identifying the files to be uploaed
     filePattern: '**/*.txt'